Best Golf Clubs For High Handicappers 2024

 Mainly only aesthetic improvements from predecessor

-The Ai technology continues here and along with the stretching of the club head, a rear weight has also been strategically placed to further increase MOI and create a draw bias.
-What were the results of this in testing?
-Well the forgiveness of this model is off-the-charts good.
-Rarely have we found a driver so extremely easy to get off the ground.
+A rear weight has also been added to this club, being strategically placed to further enhance the MOI and create a good draw bias.
+In terms of testing, we found that the forgiveness of this model is incredibly good - it’s exceedingly easy to get off the ground.

 Photo of Taylormade Qi10 Max Driver